nhereveri/SIAbroker/README.md

-# SIA node server
+# SIA node service

-Allows you to log AJAX Security Systems events and other types of SIA-DC-09 events to…
+Allows you to log Premises Equipment (PE) types of SIA-DC-09 events, like AJAX Security Systems.

 - an MSSQL database